loganbussey/assemble-website-boilerplate/README.md

 # Grunt Assemble Website Boilerplate

-The goal of this project is to represent a highly optimized static website build using [Assemble](http://assemble.io) for page generation, [Bootstrap](https://getbootstrap/) as a front-end framework and [grunt-webfont](https://github.com/sapegin/grunt-webfont) for custom webfont generation.
+The goal of this project is to represent a highly optimized static website build using [Assemble](http://assemble.io) for page generation, [Bootstrap](https://getbootstrap/) as a front-end framework, [grunt-webfont](https://github.com/sapegin/grunt-webfont) for custom webfont generation, and [grunt-real-favicon](https://github.com/RealFaviconGenerator/grunt-real-favicon) for favicon generation.

 ## Prerequisites